DataWorks-NC/quality-of-life-dashboard/README.md

 # Pinned dependencies
 * Vite on 4.2.x because version 4.3 is breaking tests -- see https://github.com/DataWorks-NC/quality-of-life-dashboard/pull/119#issuecomment-1531724946
 * Json-stable-stringify on 1.0.2 because new versions are breaking tests
+* vite-ssg and vue-plugin-i18n(-bridge) -- some incompatability between these is breaking builds currently so pinning